|

 Goldsmith |

-MacArthur: (Jerry Goldsmith) This 1977 attempt by
+MacArthur: (Jerry Goldsmith) Universal's delayed

-MacArthur failed to garner the respect of its model,
+MacArthur failed to garner the respect

-Patton, despite a carefully restrained and highly acclaimed
+Patton, despite a carefully restrained and highly

-MacArthur's activities from 1942 to 1951 than they perhaps expected,
+of MacArthur's activities from 1942 to 1951 than they perhaps expected,

 with very little energy to sustain action enthusiasts.
 In comparison to